Make Italian Sunday Dinner with homemade Neapolitan Ragù (Italian Sauce or Gravy) using fresh garden tomatoes, basil and garlic.

 - In a large pot, heat oil over medium heat and add garlic and basil.

-- Saute until the garlic starts to release smell and add your tomato products, water, parsley, and pepper.
+- Saute until the garlic starts to release smell and add your tomato products, water, parsley, cheese and pepper.

 - Stir until the paste dissolves completely.
 If it still looks a little thick, add a little more water (while cooking, the sauce will thicken and reduce further).